 Their long, spotted coats keep the Amur leopards warm in the cold weather, and their long legs are an adaptation for walking through snow.
 They can reach speeds of 36 miles per hour for short distances and leap 19 feet horizontally and 10 feet vertically.
 These nocturnal, solitary cats are excellent climbers.
 In fact, they often drag their prey up into trees to protect it from other animals like the Amur tiger.

-This is one of the most endangered cat species in the world.
+This is one of the most endangered cat species in the world, with fewer than 70 left in the wild.
 This is due to loss of habitat from logging and uncontrolled burns (80 percent of their habitat disappeared between 1970-1983), decline of prey species, and poaching and hunting for their pelts and bones (the bones are valued in traditional Asian medicine).
 The tiny population that survives today is under extreme risk of extinction; genetic variation is low in small populations and they are extremely vulnerable to any chance event such as an epidemic or large wild fire.
 Poaching remains a threat in Russia and annual wild fires rage through the area.
 In addition a variety of proposed economic development, including the building of an oil pipeline, threatens the last wilderness refuge of these big cats.

 |Did YOU Know?|

 |It is estimated that there are less that 40 Amur leopards left in the wild!|